 Simply cook this recipe using a low calorie cooking spray such as Fry Light instead of butter and leave out the Marsala wine to make this recipe suitable for Slimming World!
 Since this pasta dish has cream or a heavy sauce it is Syn Free – allow me a little happy dance.

 Chicken and Mushroom Pasta

 - 400 g mixed wild mushrooms

 - 300 g | 10 1/2oz skinless chicken breasts sliced thinly

 - 120 ml | 1/2 cup hot vegetable stock

 - 2 tbsp fresh flat-leaf parsley roughly chopped

 - Bring a large saucepan of salted water to the boil.
 Add the tagliatelle and cook until al dente.
 Drain and set aide.

-- Melt the Bertolli with Butter in a large frying pan.
+- Melt the butter in a large frying pan.
 Pan fry the chicken until almost cooked through.
 Remove to a bowl and set aside.

 - Add the Marsala wine to deglaze the pan and scrape any browned bits of chicken.

 - Add garlic and chilli and cook on low heat until softened.

 - Increase the heat, add mushrooms and stir fry for a minute.